IrfaanKamo/the-hungry-muslim/web-thehungrymuslim/README.md

 ## Tailwind

-Tailwind is the chosen CSS framework for this project.
+- Tailwind is the chosen CSS framework for this project.
 A special installation for the Create React App was [installed](https://tailwindcss.com/docs/guides/create-react-app).
-As part of the process, Craco was installed.
+- As part of the process, Craco was installed.
 This acts as a customizable wrapper to the react-scripts functionality.
+- Tailwind Lineclamp was installed as an add-on and added to the config.

+## React-Icons
+We are using react-icons to display icons around the website.
+[Go to react-icons](https://react-icons.github.io/react-icons)

 ## Available Scripts for Create React App